Photographing the Landscapes of Tasmania

 We capped off our tour with a sunrise shoot at the Tesselated Pavement near Eaglehawk Neck, about a fifty minute drive from Hobart.
 This landscape, scoured by natural forces and erosion into a pavement like structure, makes for great photography either at sunrise or sunset; where there are plenty of opportunities to capture reflections in the “pavement”.

-This was a truly terrific tour -- with a lot of laughter and fun to be had over dinner and drinks while talking about photography and epic adventures!
-Cam and I are planning to run another photography tour in Tasmania in autumn next year.
-If you're keen to join us, get in touch.
+This was a truly terrific tour — with a lot of laughter and fun to be had over dinner and drinks while talking about photography and epic adventures!
+Cam and I are running another tour in Tasmania in 2020.
+Why not join us?